coderefinery/reproducible-research/_episodes/02-reproducible-workflow.md

 |-- results/                     will contain the results of the analysis (including tables and figures)
 |-- source/                      will contain all code
 ```
-- In both Linux and Windows terminals, output like the above can be generated with the `tree` command

 ### Tracking source code and data